Table of Contents

 Note

-Assemble() returns a coroutine, which needs to be started via StartCoroutine(IEnumerator).
+Assemble() returns a coroutine and needs to be started via StartCoroutine(IEnumerator).

 Start session

 AutoStart controls whether the session starts automatically.
-If AutoStart is true (default), the session will start automatically during MonoBehaviour.Start().
+If AutoStart is true (the default value), the session will start automatically at MonoBehaviour.Start().

 Session.StartSession();